Rachele Mussolini (politician): Political career

 Rachele Mussolini joined politics in 2016, being elected as a councillor for the far-right party Brothers of Italy.

 In 2018 as part of her efforts turned part tour guide promoting a history tour called "Duce!
 The Rise and Fall of Italian Fascism" in her hometown, Predappio, run by historical tours.
 The tour had sold out, tickets had cost around $5,772 per individual.

 In October 2021, Rachele was re-elected to the municipal council of Rome with the most votes.
-With counting done in more than 97 percent of polling stations, Mussolini garnered more than 8,200 preference votes after standing for the hard-right Brothers of Italy party.
+With counting done in more than 97 percent of polling stations, Mussolini garnered more than 8,200 preference votes after standing for the right-wing Brothers of Italy party.

+On September 12, 2024, she announced that she intended to leave Brothers of Italy and join the party Forza Italia, criticising her former party's use of symbolism derived from the Italian Social Movement.

 Media appearances

-She has appeared across different media platforms across the world including countries such as Italy, India, United States of America and in outlets across Europe and more.
+Rachele Mussolini has appeared across various media platforms including in Italy, India, the United States and Europe.

 Personal life

-She is the daughter of the jazz musician Romano Mussolini, the fourth child of the Italian fascist prime minister Benito Mussolini and is named after Rachele Mussolini the second wife of Benito Mussolini.
-Her sister Alessandra Mussolini has served as a member of parliament in Italy representing Forza Italia party.
+She is the daughter of jazz musician Romano Mussolini, the fourth child of Italian fascist dictator Benito Mussolini, and his second wife Carla Maria Puccini, a retired actress.
+She was named after her grandmother Rachele Mussolini.

+She has a half-sister, Alessandra Mussolini, former leader of a small Italian far-right party often described as neofascist, Alternativa Sociale, former member of the European Parliament within Silvio Berlusconi’s centre-right alliance People of Freedom, and current member of the Chamber of Deputies representing Forza Italia.